yati-sagade/yati-sagade.github.io/about.md

 permalink: /about/
 ---

-I'm Yati Sagade and this is my log of explorations.
+I'm Yati Sagade and this a log of my explorations.
 I am a software engineer at [Booking.com][3].
 [Follow me on Twitter][1] or [drop me a mail][2].
 Here's my [résumé][4].